Our System for Sight Word Instruction

 Lists A.1 and A.2

 Description: Lists A.1 and A.2 build a solid foundation for early readers.
-All of Fry’s First 100 words are taught, with priority given to those that are the most frequent in the earliest leveled texts.
-(Source: The Next Step Forward in Guided Reading, by Jan Richardson) These “priority words” include thirty-two additional words from later lists.
+All of Fry’s First 100 words are taught, with priority given to those that are the most frequent in the early texts.
+These “priority words” include thirty-two additional words from later lists.
 Rhyming words (within the same word family) are presented together and beginning sounds are emphasized throughout the List A.1 lessons.

 Set Size: 4 words per set